JamesMitofsky/unwaitlist.io/README.md

 // filter list of values to matching criteria array.filter(i => i.compnum === "45345")

+// filter list of values to matching criteria - but just find the first record - return record array.find(i => i.compnum === "45345")

 // see if any values in array meet criteria array.some(i => i.compnum === "45345")